spotDL/spotdlRedesign/docs/docs/git.md

    and a commit message that reads: "modifies checks for data availability".
 Wow!
    Congratulations, you just discovered what you already know.
-You could comment out the reasons for change within your code but that would lead to too much bloat - the git history of a file serves the purpose far better provided its combined with good clear commits and commit messages.
+You could comment out the reasons for change within your code, but that would lead to too much bloat - the git history of a file serves the purpose far better - provided it's combined with good clear commits and commit messages.

 ### Bright-lines - a simple yes/no process<a name="bright-lines---a-simple-yesno-process"></a>